ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 Requst Objects MUST be signed by Recipients as specified in [section 8.6](https://openid.net/specs/openid-financial-api-part-2.html#jws-algorithm-considerations) of **[FAPI-RW]**.

 Recipient Clients MUST include a `consentId` value in the Request Object.
-A high-level Consent overview is provided in the [consent section](#consent) of this artifact.
+A high-level overview of consent is provided in the [section 14](#consent) of this artifact.

 Holder Authorisation Servers MUST treat a Request Object that does not contain a `consentId` as invalid.

-Request Object references SHALL not be supported and therefore the `request_uri` parameter SHALL NOT be supported.
+Request Object references SHALL not be supported.

 ## 12.1.
 Holder Authorisation Server VoT